 As a percentage (%) change.
 In some cases, smaller group sizes mean that a minor percentage point change can represent a significant shift within a specific group.
 In the same example, a change in group size from 10-15% represents a 50% increase in the proportion of team members identifying as female.

-The colors used in these visualizations have been chosen to be visible to as many viewers as possible, including people with color blindness or other visual impairments.
-Numerical data is also included to support anyone unable to view the visualizations.
+The colours used in these visualisations have been chosen to be visible to as many viewers as possible, including people with colour blindness or other visual impairments.
+Numerical data is also included to support anyone unable to view the visualisations.
 If you struggle to access the data in either format, please get in touch.

 Spektrix team data: 2021 - 2023